Changing my name: A reader writes...

 You will need to sign the document in both your old and your new name.

-You can draw up the Deed Poll yourself, using a form that you can obtain from the Ministry of Justice website, using a template declaration from a website such as freedeedpoll.org.uk, or by asking any solicitor, a legal services provider, such as Saga Legal Services, or a specialist agent to draw up the documents for you.
+You can draw up the Deed Poll yourself, using a form that you can obtain from the Ministry of Justice website, using a template declaration from a website such as freedeedpoll.org.uk, or by asking any solicitor or a specialist agent to draw up the documents for you.

 Some agencies may try to charge you for updating certain records, such as a Land Registry entry, but you don’t need to use them or pay.
 Always check first to see if you can do the change yourself for free.
 For instance, you can change a Land Registry entry by filling in form AP1.

 Changing your name with other official and public organisations, such as banks, hospitals, dentists, GP surgery, TV licensing, the local council, pensions service and utility companies, should be free on production of the correct documents.
-Some home and motor insurers may charge an administration fee for updating details.
+Some home and motor insurers may charge an administration fee for updating details like a name change.

 Don’t forget to get your name changed on the electoral roll or you could be turned down for credit in your new name.
 Your credit history with the various credit reference agencies will be automatically updated to your new name once you have registered your name change with your bank and credit card companies.